xdevpro/XCommand/README.md

 convensiton here.
 For example PointerMoved has two properties that are Command and CommandParameter.
 Please find out the sample XTextApp for Windows 8 Store app and WPFXTextApp for WPF Windows desktop application that will demonstrate how to utilize XCommand.

-Hope this will help you to get ride of event based code behind.
+Hope this will help you to get rid of event based code behind.
 Enjoy, Keep coding :)